 Furthermore, we understand how terrifying and worrisome it can be to see your dog vomiting blood.
-It’s hard to not go into a full-on panic mode when discovering something like bloody vomit, however, try to remain calm.
+It’s hard to not go into a full-on panic mode when you discover something like bloody vomit, however, try to remain calm.

-A proper veterinarian diagnosis will be necessary in order to figure out exactly what is wrong with your pup.
-We don’t have to tell you that it’s not normal for your dog to throw up blood, but the faster you get a diagnosis, the better chance Fido has for a full recovery.
+A proper veterinary diagnosis will be necessary to determine exactly what is wrong with your pup.
+We don’t have to tell you that it’s not normal for your dog to throw up blood, but the faster you get a diagnosis, the better the chances for a full recovery.

-In this article, we hope to inform our readers of what may be causing the bloody vomit, and how to proceed in getting your dog the best care possible.
+In this article, we hope to inform you of what may be causing the bloody vomit, and how to proceed in getting your dog the best care possible.

-Furthermore, A relatively common causes of blood in vomit is due to the ingestion of a foreign object.
-This foreign body causes inflammation or injury to the mouth, lungs, stomach, or another organ.
-When the foreign object is thrown up, it is often accompanied by blood.
+Furthermore, A relatively common cause of blood in vomit is the ingestion of a foreign object.
+This foreign body can cause inflammation or injury to the mouth, esophagus, lungs, stomach, or other organs.
+If and when the foreign object is thrown up, it is often accompanied by blood.

-Depending on the source of the problem, hematemesis can affect several different parts of the dog's internal system.
-For example, the gastrointestinal system may be affected due to the ingestion of a foreign body, inflammation, trauma, or an ulcer.
+Depending on the source of the problem, hematemesis can affect several different parts of the dog's physiological systems.
+For example, the gastrointestinal system may be affected by the ingestion of a foreign body, inflammation, trauma, parasites, poisoning, certain drugs, or an ulcer.

-The cardiovascular system may also be affected if a hemorrhage is occurring.
-Additionally, if your dog has a clotting disorder, the stomach and/or intestines are often affected.
-All of these conditions among others can ultimately lead to hematemesis.
+The cardiovascular system may also be affected by hemorrhage, particularly if it has been ongoing for an extended duration or a considerable volume of blood has been lost.
+Additionally, if your dog has a clotting disorder, the stomach and/or intestines (among other organs) are often affected.
+These conditions, among others, can all ultimately lead to hematemesis.

-Obviously, the primary symptom of hematemesis is the presence of blood in vomit.
+Obviously, the primary sign of hematemesis is the presence of blood in the vomit.
 But what pet parents may not know is that the blood can appear in several different forms.

-The blood may be fresh blood, digested blood (which resembles coffee grounds), or formed clots.
-Additional symptoms often include a lack or loss of appetite, stomach pain, and black tarry diarrhea (called melena).
+The blood may be fresh blood, digested blood (which resembles coffee grounds), or may appear as clots.
+Additional signs often include a lack or loss of appetite, stomach pain, and black tarry diarrhea (called melena).

-Your dog may also be suffering from anemia (a low red blood cell count), a rapid heart rate, a heart murmur, and overall weakness.
+Your vet would be able to determine whether your dog may be anemic (have a low red blood cell count), have a rapid heart rate, heart murmur, and/or overall weakness.

 What It Means if Your Dog is Throwing Up Blood